chingu-voyages/v17-vue-team-01/README.md

 ## Description

 This is an ongoing project with multiple purposes in mind.<br/>
-First of all we wanted to create an easy, simple way to schedule events/meetings for people in different timezones. <br/>
+First of all, we wanted to create an easy, simple way to schedule events/meetings for people in different timezones. <br/>
-Secondly, this functions as a project to learn vue.js, a major frontend library, node.js as the backend and MongoDB as the database.<br/>If possible this project will be constantly updated and will hopefully have new features.
+Secondly, this functions as a project to learn vue.js, a major frontend library, node.js as the backend and MongoDB as the database.<br/>If possible, this project will be constantly updated and will hopefully have new features in the future.

 ## Chingu

 This project is part of the [Chingu](https://chingu.io) program.<br/>
-"Chingu is a remote 6-week program for web developers. <br/>You will build a project in a remote team and level-up with the technical and soft skills required in a professional software job."<br/>
+"Chingu is a remote 6-week program for web developers. <br/>You will build a project in a remote team and level up with the technical and soft skills required in a professional software job."<br/>
 Please visit them at the link above!

 ## Livesite